VikingSerious/js-test-driver-phantomjs/README.md

 ## Setup

-1. Download v1.5 (or greater) of Phantom JS and make sure the _phantomjs_ binary is on your PATH.
+1. Download v1.5 (or greater, v1.8 and v1.9 have been verified) of Phantom JS and make sure the _phantomjs_ binary is on your PATH.

 (For OS X: homebrew has a forumla for the static build: brew install phantomjs)

 2. Run _./server start_ to fire up the JsTestDriver server and Phantom JS.